Wwawawa/iac-aspnet/5-Authorizaiton/Demo.md

-## Base on Form-authentication project, this demo using thinktecture.identityModel as authorization model
+### Base on Form-authentication project, this demo is claims-based using thinktecture.identityModel as authorization model
 #### 1- add below code into config
 ```xml
 <configSections>